Steve Snedeker’s Landscaping and Gardening Blog

 Local Fall Louisville 003

-These proud eventual behemoths dominate and define out gardens and lawns, adding a sense of permanence, shade and beauty.
-Their shapes tend to offer a completely wide range of opportunities, from climbing them for kids – always a never-ending source of pleasure as I recall – to the entire “shade” provision, with such things as fruits, pretty and interesting bark textures and smells added.
+These proud eventual behemoths dominate and define our gardens and lawns, adding a sense of permanence, shade and beauty.
+Their shapes tend to offer a completely wide range of opportunities, from climbing them for kids – always a never-ending source of pleasure as I recall – to the entire “shade” provision – often including such things as fruits, pretty and interesting bark textures and smells.

 Blooming trees tend to occupy a mid range of heights.
 It’s rare to find trees which put out seriously gorgeous blooms getting over 30 feet high.
 Some Tulipfera’s can get up there.
 Out West, some Locusts dangle fabulous clumps of Wysteria-like blossoms for a couple of weeks and they can get very high.
 Their one weakness, in my history of dealing with them is that they are a very soft wood.
 Wind just decimates them, in the end, or huge snowfalls.
 Having said that, some have survived well indeed and they produce these gorgeous blooms every Spring.
 This is the Purple Robe variety.